RUGGI0/assignment1_rt/README.md

-# ROS2 Assignment: Multi-Turtle Control and Collision Management
+# RT Assignment: Multi-Turtle Control and Collision Management
 ### (C++ and Python Implementations)

 This project implements a coordinated control system for two *Turtlesim* agents in ROS2.